Why the Online Trolls Troll

 3. Perceived majority status.
 The spiral of silence theory suggests that when people think they are in the majority in a certain setting, they will more freely express their opinion than those who see themselves as in the minority, and may fear social ostracism if they express an unpopular opinion.
 Thus, although individuals may not make sexist or racist comments offline, they may feel it’s okay to do so in a particular online setting because they think their opinion is the prevalent one there.

 6. Desensitization.
-Over time, we may get desensitized to the online environment.
-Whereas once we would have thought about the consequences of what we posted, now we just spout without thinking about it.
+Over time, we may become desensitized to the online environment.
+Whereas once we would have thought about the consequences of what we posted, now we just spout off thoughts without thinking about them.
 We may see so many nasty comments that we think making one ourselves is no big deal.
 If we get used to using a certain social media site like Facebook to express our daily experiences and frustrations, we start to lose our filter.
 It is also easier to type something offensive or mean into a screen than to say it to someone’s face.

 7. Personality traits.
 Some individuals are outspoken by nature.
 Others tend to think that they are morally superior to others.
 And some just enjoy making other people uncomfortable or angry.
 Any of these traits may drive individuals to express themselves online without a filter.
 Personality traits such as self-righteousness and social dominance orientation (in which you think some social groups, typically yours, are inherently better than others) are related to expressing intolerance.
 Others are “hard core” believers who will express their opinions no matter what, because they believe their opinion is infallible.